Why Are We Fighting Over The Next Bond? Lashana Lynch Is Right There

 This story includes spoilers from No Time to Die.

-After being delayed for more than a year due to the ongoing coronavirus pandemic, No Time to Die is now finally out in the world.
+After being delayed for more than a year due to the ongoing coronavirus pandemic, No Time to Die has finally hit theatres.
 The film marks the end of Daniel Craig's turn as the beloved James Bond, and thus, has re-sparked the never-ending debate over the future of the franchise — namely, who should replace Craig.
 The franchise should already have its answer since No Time To Die opens up a whole new world of possibilities for its next 007: Lashana Lynch.

 No Time to Die opens with Bond (Craig), now retired from the dangerous career that made him a household name, enjoying time with his lover Madeleine Swann (Léa Seydoux) in the Italian countryside when a familiar threat forces him back into the game.
 As Bond embarks on one last high stakes mission, he reluctantly joins forces with the new 007, an ambitious operative named Nomi (Lynch) who doesn't quite play well with others.
 Though she's only been in MI6 service for a short amount of time, Nomi's undeniable skill and success in the field has earned her her stripes and Bond's agent number, but she's not pleased to have to share the same stage as him.
 However, the more that they work together to stop a masked terrorist's (Rami Malek) frightening plot to destroy the world, the more respect and friendship grows between the unlikely duo, ultimately proving that both agents are deserving of the sacred 007 title.